simbo1905/ZkToDo2/readme.txt

 	git push heroku master
 	heroku open

-Remember
+Note

-	setting "hibernate.hbm2ddl.auto=xxxx" in file src/main/webapp/WEB-INF/classes/zktodo2.properties
+	"hibernate.hbm2ddl.auto=update" in file src/main/webapp/WEB-INF/classes/zktodo2.properties
-	seems to give some issues. 'validate' does not seem to work on heroku and 'update' seems to drop data locally. flipping between the two seems to get things working. of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the heroku tools to manage your schema for a real app.
+	may or may not create the required database table.
+Also note that setting it to 'validate' is not something that Heroku db likes. of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the local/heroku tools to manage your schema for a real app.

 More documentation at: